 If the dose and administration schedules for the two products are different, it could be possible for the patient to receive “Name A” with the directions for “Name B.” For instance, if “Name A” is administered once daily and “Name B” is administered once weekly and the directions were confused during the prescribing or dispensing process, a patient could receive a product every day when it is intended for weekly use.
 The patient would receive seven times the intended amount of medication, which, depending on the drug and disease state, could lead to serious harm.

 The above examples are just two scenarios of many that should be examined when considering a dual name for a product with different indications.
 The assessment of dual naming is rooted in Failure Mode and Effects Analysis (FMEA).
 Broadly stated, FMEA answers the questions, “What could go wrong (the failure mode) and what would the outcome be (the effects)?”
 A risk assessment using FMEA should be considered as part of the naming strategy for any asset being developed for more than one indication.
 The study will examine the indication, disease state, dose and dosing regimen, prescriber type and patient population, as well as any unique aspects of distribution, dispensing and administration.
-The outcome of the risk assessment will help inform whether a dual name is an appropriate pathway for your asset and help guide custom branding recommendations that make sense from a commercial and regulatory standpoint.
+The outcome of the risk assessment will help inform whether a dual name is an appropriate pathway for your asset and help guide custom pharmaceutical naming and branding recommendations that make sense from a commercial and regulatory standpoint.